Shippable/docs/sources/platform/workflow/resource/params.md

 ## Resource Templating

 Since the key/value pairs from params are automatically added to the environment, this makes them a great candidate for use in templated resources.
-Any time a resource is defined in the `Shippable.yml` using an environment variable where a constant value would normally go, the environment variable will get replaced at runtime with values from the environment.
+Any time another resource is defined in the `shippable.yml` using an environment variable where a constant value would normally go, the environment variable will get replaced at runtime with values from the environment.
 For example:

 ```
 resources: